This gluten and dairy free almond cake with berries is made with almond flour and it is fluffy, light, and very moist cake!

 - Grease a 9-inch baking pan with nonstick spray.
-Then sprinkle a couple of spoonfuls of gluten-free all-purpose flour or almond meal flour.
+Then sprinkle two tablespoons of gluten-free all-purpose flour or almond meal flour.

 - Set the pan on a piece of waxed or parchment paper and trace around it with a pencil.
 Cut with kitchen scissors inside the traced line on the paper.
 Fit the cut piece of paper into the pan.